 Consider the material.
 Wool is very warm and provides great insulation.
 However, it may require hand washing or be itchy on some dogs.
 There are acrylic and wool-blend dog sweaters that provide plenty of warmth, while still being soft and easy to care for.

 You know the old saying “measure twice and cut once”?
 Take just as much care measuring for dog clothing as you would for your own clothes.
 Measure around his neck, the deepest part of his chest, and his length.
 You’ll also want to make sure that the leg openings aren’t constrictive and allow for freedom of movement.
 A dog sweater should be snug, but not too tight.

-Look for a sweater that’s easy to get on and off.
+Look for a sweater or dog jacket that’s easy to get on and off.
 Walks shouldn’t have to begin with a struggle to get your dog dressed.
 Some sweaters have Velcro, buttons, or other means of closure, but make sure there’s nothing he can chew off the sweater.